A05annex/a05annexUtil/README.md

 ## Release Notes

 * version 2025.0.5 - ??-Mar-2025
+  * `KochanekBartelsSpline` completion, documenting, and testing of methods to support display and editing `RobotActionArgs`
 * version 2025.0.4 - 10-Mar-2025
   * `KochanekBartelsSpline` instantiation arguments are now fully supported and practically tested for robot actions.
 Full unit testing is still required.
 All methods to support interactive editing